 Between the Lines

-Our second very successful promenade play, which took place between 11th and 21st October this year, was also our second very successful collaboration with Ledbury Amateur Dramatic Society.
+Our second very successful promenade play, which took place between 11th and 21st October last year, was also our second very successful collaboration with Ledbury Amateur Dramatic Society.
 The first play; ‘The Visit’ performed last year, focused on the medieval era of Master Edward Cowper.
 ‘Between the Lines’ in contrast brought us face to face with the realities of the home front in 1916 during World War I.

 Master Arthur Bannister joined the community in Ledbury with his wife Alice, in 1909.
 They lived mainly in Cathedral Close, Hereford but for a few months of each year came to live in the Master’s House.
 Ledbury’s community regularly held fund raising events for the war effort during this time often in the Master’s House.
 The play covered one such event and highlighted the deprivations, hardships and anguish suffered by the local population in Ledbury and indeed in rural market towns throughout the Country.
 A fact that is little mentioned and often forgotton in the histories of World War I.